broander/gvca_survey_analytics/README-v2.md

 4. Create a .env file in the root of this directory with the env vars required (see utilities.load_env_vars())
 5. Update the Python file with any changes to the survey.
 This is harder than it seems, and probably harder than it needs to be.
 6. Execute the files in the order given; some on the database, some python scripts.
+	# TODO - update this to use the 00... script
 	- 01: if not run above already: 'psql -d gvca_survey -U gvcaadmin -f 01_build_database.sql'
 	- 02: 'python 02_data_ingest.py'
 	- 03: 'psql -d gvca_survey -U gvcaadmin -f 03_QA_Checks.sql'